Engin-Boot/pong-stage-PranshuSachan003/Stage0/sequence-start.md

 ## One score

-When collision_with_ball module finds collision then it calls the calculate_score module.
+When collision-with-ball module finds collision then it calls the calculate-score module.